chicagoruby/video_procedure/README.markdown

 6. Click the headphones icon in the upper right to enable playthrough through headphones for monitoring audio output.

+*(1)* If you are receiving low audio levels from the lapel mic, go into the Sound preferences pane in OS X's System Preferences to adjust the input volume for the line-in input.

+*(2)* If you connected the VGA2USB device after starting BoinxTV, you may need to close and reopen BoinxTV for it to appear.
 If the VGA2USB device is not available or not functioning with the speaker's computer, you can screen capture a VNC connection.
 An external monitor is recommended for this process.
 To setup the screen capture in BoinxTV, set the Presenter layer to use Screen Capture Source as Source B. In the Sources pane, select the Screen Capture Source to adjust the capture area.

 ## BoinxTV Operation